latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 > We are going to worry about it at some point in the future

 With hooks, on the other hand, we at least can be sure that React team "has our back covered".

 ---

+## Let's recap

+- It works only for specific types of applications
+- You *have* to understand what you're doing
+- Optimizing rendering performance is now *your* job
+- Typescript works great
+- We were able to ship faster

+---